bvn13/obsidian-tasks-enhancer/README.md

 # TODOs

 - [x] command to quickly insert Task in current line
-- [ ] command to move current Tasks group (task with descendencies) up and down
+- [x] command to move current Tasks group (task with descendencies) up and down
+- [ ] command to set task being started